snowdrop/istio-integration/README-ANSIBLE.md

 Now, you can execute the next following playbooks in order to :

 - Configure a Minishift vm for the demo and start it.
-The parameters to configure the VM are defined under the file `ansible/minishift/vars/vm_config.yaml`
+The parameters to configure the VM are defined under the file `ansible/minishift/vars/vm_config.yaml`.
+  The Ansible parameter `--ask-become-pass` is required in order to prompt you to give your root/sudo password as xhyve requires root access on your machine !
 ```bash
 ansible-playbook ansible/main.yml --extra-vars="action=create-vm" --ask-become-pass
 ```